Canonical almost complex structures on ACH Einstein manifolds: Introduction

+It is well known that the assumption $\ker_{(2)}P_{\Hat{E}}=0$ is satisfied when $g$ has negative sectional curvature; see \cite{Roth-99-Thesis}*{Proposition 4.8} and the comment following \cite{Biquard-00}*{D\'efinition I.1.6}.
+Also, the author proved in \cite{Matsumoto-preprint16} that the Cheng--Yau metric on any smoothly bounded strictly pseudoconvex domain in a Stein manifold of complex dimension $n\ge 3$ actually satisfies $\ker_{(2)}P_{\Hat{E}}=0$, which provides an abundant amount of ACH K\"ahler-Einstein spaces to which Theorem \ref{thm:global-existence} is applicable.

 For future applications, knowing the asymptotic expansion of $(g,J)$ that (approximately) solves \eqref{eq:system-of-equations} is also important.
-This is achieved with the following theorem.
-Note that the assertion regarding the metric $g$ and the Einstein equation is nothing but what is shown in \cites{Matsumoto-14,Matsumoto-13-Thesis}; our focus here lies on the expansion of $J$.
+This is achieved by our second result below.
+Note that the assertion regarding the metric $g$ is contained in \cites{Matsumoto-14,Matsumoto-13-Thesis}, and our focus here lies on the expansion of $J$.